 Sec.
 3.13.1 - Non AUS Conforming Sec.
+3.13.3 - Non AUS Affordable Sec.
 3.13.2 - Non AUS Jumbo Sec.
-3.13.3 - Non AUS Affordable
+3.13.4 - Non AUS Medical Professional Program

-Age-Related

-Restrictions that require one or more occupants are age 55 and over are acceptable.
+- " If the affordability-related resales restrictions survive foreclosure, the appraisal must reflect the impact the restrictions have on value and be supported by comparable sales with similar restrictions.
+The LTV should be calculated based on the lesser of the sales price or appraised value with restrictions in place. - Age-Related - Restrictions that require one or more occupants are age 55 and over are acceptable.
 Restrictions with higher age requirements or those that require all occupants meet age requirements are not eligible.
 Only 1-unit purchase and rate/term refinance loans are eligible.
 The LTV should be calculated in the same fashion as described in the above affordability-related section (in most cases the age-related restrictions will survive foreclosure).